 Tracks should be wide enough to allow unconstrained cow movement.
 The ideal track width is determined by the number of cows in the herd.

 If you are planning on increasing the size of your herd, calculate your track width on the increased number of cows.
-The table below gives an indication of ideal widths in relation to herd size.
+The table below, from Dairy Australia’s Guide for Preventing and Managing Lameness, gives an indication of ideal widths in relation to herd size.

 The layout of the track should allow easy cow flow to and from the dairy.
 Some farms use a loop design with one track taking cows to and from the dairy.
 Others use a split lane design which is a wide lane divided by a fence to create two lanes.
 The lane leaving the dairy doesn’t need to be as wide if cows are leaving in small groups.